 Location Posting and C&R

-Recently, I have seen a number of discussions on whether web sites should share specific location information.
+Recently, I have seen a number of discussions on whether websites should share specific location information.
 The fear is that the spots discussed will immediately become fished out as folks descend on them in droves.
+The truth is that if you give people an infinite number of choices, pressure is spread and no one location is fished out.

-The other reality is that the DNRs run on income from license sales.
+The reality is that the DNRs run on income from license sales.
 If people feel like they are not getting value, they stop buying.
 When that happens, the DNR has fewer dollars to improve access, support stocking programs, buy more land, and do more enforcement.
 It’s a deadly spiral.
-Fewer licenses reduces the voting block of sportsmen and increases the probability of local governments passing bad legislation that restricts access or limits funding available to keep the resource in top shape.
+Fewer licenses reduce the voting block of sportsmen and increase the probability of local governments passing bad legislation that restricts access or limits funding available to keep the resource in top shape.

 Beyond that example, the anglers in West Virginia learned that secret water does not get protected.
-If nobody knows about it, nobody stands up for it and poor environmental decisions are made.
+If nobody knows about it, nobody will stand up for it, and poor environmental decisions will be made.
 The Eastern Brook Trout Venture took this to heart.
 This group is dedicated to protecting brook trout on the eastern seaboard.
-To make sure people knew where the trout lived, they released data that can be overlaid into Google earth that shows EVERY brook trout stream on the east coast – now, that’s spreading the pressure!
+To make sure people knew where the trout lived, they released data that can be overlaid into Google Earth that shows EVERY brook trout stream on the East Coast – now, that’s spreading the pressure!
 AND building support.
-Give people more places to fish, more people buy licenses, the DNRs can buy more access, more land is protected, more people stand up to protect the water when threatened.
+Give people more places to fish; more people buy licenses; the DNRs can buy more access, more land is protected, and more people stand up to protect the water when threatened.

 Now, what are my sources?
 I do not share secrets told to me by others.
 I do not discuss wild trout water that is not already public and documented (in other words, if I find or am told about a blue line, you will not see it on this website).
 I rely on what is already out there.

 My key resource is the published list of streams from the various Departments of Natural Resources in VA, WV, and MD.
 Folks can find water the exact same way I do – just read through the list and start working through it; going to the closest places first.
-Here’s the Virginia list – prominently displayed on the VDGIF web site.
+Here’s the Virginia list, which is prominently displayed on the VDGIF website.
 They have these for all types of freshwater fish.
 Need Maryland?
 Here it is – I’ve already started to work through this list based on the distance from my home.

 Now, add the books.
 Flyfisher’s Guide to Virginia is over 500 pages and probably covers over 100 locations in Virginia.
 That’s a lifetime of fishing.
 Even Penrod’s Potomac guide is huge.
 Gelso’s book (Guide to Maryland Trout Fishing) is another great reference.
 The info is out there.